realpython/python-guide/docs/shipping/freezing.rst

 Freezing Your Code
 ==================

-'Freezing' your code is creating a single-file executable file to distribute to end-users, that contains all of your application code as well as the Python interpreter.
+"Freezing" your code is creating a single-file executable file to distribute to end-users, that contains all of your application code as well as the Python interpreter.